 Benadryl is a common medication used for calming anxious dogs.
 However, there are alternatives that can be just as effective and they do not involve chemicals or side effects.
 In this blog post, we’ll be discussing 6 natural alternatives to Benadryl for dogs.

-Let’s face it, Benadryl is not the best choice for dogs.
+Let’s face it, Benadryl is not the best choice for dogs with anxiety.
 It can cause harmful side effects including upset stomach, constipation, and even diarrhea.
 If your dog overdoses on Benadryl, it can prove to be fatal.

 However, alternatives to Benadryl for dogs are just as effective and they do not involve chemicals or some of the more nasty side effects.

 Alternatives to Benadryl for Dogs

 Many dog owners are understandably cautious about giving medicines like Benadryl to their furry friends.
 It’s not hard to see why, we have a detailed article that discusses Benadryl’s pros and cons that you can read here. to their furry best friend.
 If you fall into this category, then all is not lost.
 There are natural safe alternatives to Benadryl, and here’s a selection of 6 popular, easy to find options:

 Quercetin belongs to a group of plant pigments called Flavonoids that give certain fruits, flowers, and vegetables their colors.
 It is abundant in nature and food.
 There are over 6,000 types of Flavonoids identified so far in research.

 - Studies even suggest it can lower the risk of getting certain cancers.